 “I didn’t want the audience to feel they had to figure out this world,” explains Haley.
 “I wanted them to come into a world they felt like they knew.
 So definitely, Lewis Carroll, little girls and childhood innocence and sexuality, yes, all of that.
 It was ready as a kind of shorthand.”

 Garret Storms, who’s directing ‘The Nether’ at Stage West, picked up on this aspect of the play.
 Reading about ‘The Nether,’ he says, he was intrigued by its provocative nature.
-But it wasn’t until he read the script that he realized, “It’s like a very haunting fairy tale.”
-A bedtime story about laptops and pedophiles.
+But it wasn’t until he read the script that he realized that ‘it’s like a very haunting fairy tale.”
+A bedtime story about laptops and murder.

 These days, Haley makes her living in LA writing scripts for haunting shows like the Netflix horror series, ‘Hemlock Grove’ — meanwhile, ‘The Nether’ has launched her internationally as a playwright.
 It won the 2012 Susan Smith Blackburn Prize (for best play written by a woman) and premiered in 2013 in LA at the Center Theatre Group’s Kirk Douglas Theatre.
 Soon after, it was staged off-Broadway at the Lucille Lortel — as well as in Madrid, Munich and San Francisco.